 The Lyra was the first to hit the ground for Campfire Audio and whilst it was a very solid offering I could see there was a lot of learning in the process in terms of design, cable, and audible qualities in a DD design.

-Fast forward 2016 and the headline-grabbing release right now is the Vega which is a single dynamic driver universal IEM priced at $1299.00, making it the most ambitious CA release to date.
+Fast forward to 2016 and the headline-grabbing release right now is the Vega which is a single dynamic driver universal IEM priced at $1299.00, making it the most ambitious CA release to date.

 Diamond Dynamic Driver

 This is not just any universal driver and despite the similarity of the form factor to the original Lyra, it is not the same build material quality either.
-The driver being used is 8.5mm non-crystalline Diamond Dynamic Driver in what Campfire Audio claims to be a world’s first in commercial IEM use.
+The driver being used is an 8.5mm non-crystalline Diamond Dynamic Driver in what Campfire Audio claims to be the world’s first in commercial IEM use.